plant445/rateMyClass/README.md

 3. as a user, I can log in to the site
 4. as a user, I can create a new rating
 5. as a user, I can view all of the ratings I've created in the past
-6. as a user, I can add edit and delete my ratings
+6. as a user, I can add delete my ratings

 ## Research Topics